AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 Static Analysis of Programs
 -----------------------------

-* :dfn:`Abstract interpretation` (AbsInt) analyzes an abstraction of the program
+* :dfn:`Abstract interpretation` (AbsInt)

+  - AbsInt analyzes an abstraction of the program

-* :dfn:`Symbolic execution` and :dfn:`bounded model checking` (SymExe/BMC) analyze
+* :dfn:`Symbolic execution` (SymExe) and :dfn:`bounded model checking` (BMC)

-  possible traces of execution of the program
+  - Both analyze possible traces of execution of the program
   - SymExe explores traces **one by one**
   - BMC explores traces **all at once**

-* :dfn:`Deductive verification` (Proof) separately analyzes individual functions against their specification
+* :dfn:`Deductive verification` (Proof)

+  - Proof analyzes functions against their specification

-* Static analysis is a formal method when it is :dfn:`sound` (no missing alarms)
+* Static analysis is a formal method when it is :dfn:`sound`

+  - Soundness means no missing alarms

 * All techniques have different costs and benefits